arcaninez/arcaninez.github.io/index.md

 ## About Me

 I am a Ph.D. student at Shanghai Jiao Tong University, with research interests in computer vision, knowledge distillation, and their applications.
-Previously, I obtained my BSc and MSc in Computing from Imperial College London.
+Previously, I obtained my B.Sc. and M.Sc. in Computing from Imperial College London.

 ## Research Interests

-- **Computer Vision:** image classification, 2D/3D object detection
+- **Computer Vision:** image classification, 2D/3D object detection, image/video generation
 - **Knowledge Distillation:** cross-model, cross-architecture, and cross-modality transfer learning

 {% include_relative _includes/experience.md %}

 ## News

 - **[Sep.
-2024]** Our paper on vision Mamba architecture is accepted to NeurIPS 2024.
+2024]** Our paper on vision Mamba architecture is accepted by NeurIPS 2024.
 - **[Jul.
-2024]** Our paper on object tracking robustness is accepted to ECCV 2024.
+2024]** Our paper on object tracking robustness is accepted by ECCV 2024.
 - **[Jul.
-2024]** Our paper on knowledge distillation is accepted to ACMMM 2024.
+2024]** Our paper on knowledge distillation is accepted by ACM MM 2024.
 - **[Oct.
-2023]** Our paper on monocular 3D object detection is accepted to WACV 2024.
+2023]** Our paper on monocular 3D object detection is accepted by WACV 2024.
+- **[Jun.
+2023]** Our ODM3D ranks 1st on KITTI monocular 3D object detection benchmark.

 {% include_relative _includes/publications.md %}